Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/Step1_CameraPoseEstimation/README.md

 - Continue reconstruction
 - Generate depth maps for newly added images

-Notes:
-The same procedure applies to:
-- Query2
-- Query3
-- Query4

 9. Export the reconstructed COLMAP model in text format and save it under: